osg-htc/networking/docs/perfsonar/tools_scripts/README.md

 guessed from eth0 "2001:db8::1"  # guessed (reused gateway) )
 ```

 When gateways are inferred, a NOTE section is added near the bottom of the generated file listing each guess.
-The script
-will also print a NOTICE to the console/log.
+The scriptwill also print a NOTICE to the console/log.
 Review and edit the guessed values if needed before applying changes.

-If gateways remain missing after inference, the generator writes a WARNING block listing the affected NICs and the
-script will refuse to proceed until you set the gateways.
+If gateways remain missing after inference, the generator writes a WARNING block listing the affected NICs and thescript will refuse to proceed until you set the gateways.

 ## Backups and safety